SolutionsCMD/KickPlaysWords/README.md

 # Chat Guessing Game

-A real-time multiplayer word guessing game designed for Twitch/Kick streamers and their chat viewers.
+A real-time multiplayer word guessing game designed for Kick streamers and their chat viewers.
 Players compete to guess the correct word from a list, earning points for speed and accuracy.

 ## Features